Effect of quintessence dark energy on the shadow of Hayward black holes with spherical accretion: Conclusions

 Furthermore, we assumed that quintessence Hayward black hole surrounded by spherical accretion flow and considered two relativistic models: the static and infalling spherical accretion flow.
-Then, in Figures 7 and 9 we plotted the profile of observed intensity as a function of impact parameter for $\omega=-0.5$ and $\omega=-0.7$ with different $g$, in the model with gas at rest and, in radially infalling gas accretion scenario, respectively.
-The figures show that the peak value of intensity is at $b_{ph}$ and increases with increase of magnetic charge $g$ at fixed $\omega$, while it decreases when at fixed $g$ we increase the absolute value of state parameter $\omega$.
-The two dimensional plots of the black hole shadow and photon sphere for $\omega=-0.5$ and $\omega=-0.7$ are shown in Figures 8 and 10.
-It is found that for both spherical accretion flows, static and infalling, the shadow luminosity decreases with increase of magnetic charge at fixed $\omega$, while it increases when we increase the absolute value of state parameter $\omega$ for a fixed value of $g$.
+Then, in Fig. \ref{intensity-static} and Fig. \ref{intensity-infalling} we plotted the profile of observed intensity as a function of impact parameter for $\omega=-0.5$ and $\omega=-0.7$ with different values of $g$, in the model with gas at rest and, in radially infalling gas accretion scenario, respectively.
+Shadows and photon rings for $\omega=-0.5$ and $\omega=-0.7$ with different values of $g$ are also shown in Fig. \ref{2-dimensional-2static} and Fig. \ref{2-dimensional-2infalling}.
+The size of shadows and photon rings decrease and their intensity and luminosity increase for a fixed $\omega$ with increasing $g$, while the effect of the absolute value of $\omega$ is opposite.
+For a fixed $\omega$ with decreasing $g$, the strength of the gravitational field around the black hole increases and so the impact parameter increases and more photons capture by the black hole (tiny fraction of photons escape from black hole), and so a lower luminosities of shadows and photon rings being observed.
+Also, the results of quintessence Hayward black holes shows that the effect of quintessence background on the size of the black hole shadow, photon rings and their luminosities is more significant in comparison with that for Hayward black holes while, the comparison between quintessence Schwarzschild and quintessence Hayward black holes shows that the regularity faintly affects the shadow size, photon rings and their luminosities.
+Finally, it is worth noting that the realistic black holes rotate so we will extend this static solution to kerr-like solution in future.

-Although the black hole shadow is a signature of space-time geometry, the profile and position of accretion flow does not affect on the shape of shadow and its size.
-Comparing results of spherically accreting Hayward black hole and spherically accreting quintessence Hayward black hole shows that in the presence of quintessence dark energy not only the radius of the shadow and photon rings change but also the luminosity of this black hole shadow and the specific intensity of the shadow change.
-Also, comparing two various cases of spherically accretion flow show that for infalling accretion flow the central region of shadow is darker and the luminosity of photon sphere is brighter than the case of static spherical accretion flow.